mgnfy-view/the-knights-quest/README.md

 ### Prerequisites

-Make sure you have git and pnpm installed and configured on your system.
+Make sure you have git, nodejs, and pnpm installed and configured on your system.

 ### Installation